michaelhesch/ci-ms-2/README.md

 [View the live project here.](https://michaelhesch.github.io/ci-ms-2/)

-TBU - The purpose of this website is to .
+The purpose of this website is to provide users with a map of cities to visit in Ireland, along with selected points of interest for each city.
+The tool will generate a randomized list of cities including two, three or four primary destinations as results, based on user selection.
+The user can then drill down into each destination to view a list of selected points of interest, which they can then filter by 'cateogry' to further refine their trip.

 ## User Experience (UX) - TBU